jmcclanahan/angular1-jwt-authentication/README.md

-# solar-frontend
+# angular1-jwt-authentication

-This is the user-facing piece of my version of the SOLAR application.
-It is built with [Angularjs](https://github.com/angular/angular.js) and leverages [Restangular](https://github.com/mgonto/restangular) to communicate with the solar-backend project via JSON.
+Angular 1 jwt authentication implementation example.
+It is built with [Angularjs](https://github.com/angular/angular.js) and leverages [Restangular](https://github.com/mgonto/restangular) to communicate with the [Java 8 Web API](https://github.com/jmcclanahan/java8-web-api) via JSON.

 The build tools are as follows:
 * Gulp - Task runner used for javascript/css minification, local server, livereload, etc